 The Council is supported by a Town Clerk and a Deputy Town Clerk.
 These are employees of the Council, and are responsible for supporting the Council’s activities (e.g. dealing with correspondence, keeping records, managing finances) and advising the Council on its legal powers and responsibilities.

 The Council has an agreed set of Strategic Priorities for its work, and several Policies and Procedures that can be downloaded from this page.

 The full Council meets monthly, normally on the third Monday of every month, to receive reports from its committees and other bodies like the police and our district and county councillors.
 This meeting is open to the public, and there is always a section of the meeting where members of the public can raise any issues that concern them or ask any questions of the councillors.
 The agenda of the meeting is published in advance on the Town Council noticeboard outside the Market House, and on the web: Agenda for Next Meeting

 In between full meetings, a number of committees and working groups meet to discuss particular issues in detail, make minor decisions, and formulate recommendations to go to the full Council.
-There are currently three main committees: Properties & Infrastructure Committee (P&I), Planning, Finance & Management (F&M) and Marketing & Communication Committee (MCC) (these are open to the public), and three working groups: Human Resources, Finance and the Market House Management Group,
+There are currently four main committees: Properties & Infrastructure Committee (P&I), Planning, Finance & Management (F&M) and Marketing & Communication Committee (MCC) (these are open to the public).

 The Town Council is also represented on many local committees and liaison groups.
 These include Caryford Community Hall, Viridor Credits, the Pavilion and Recreation Committee, the Youth Matters Stakeholders’ Group and the Big Christmas Organising Committee.
 Councillors serving on these groups are expected to represent the views of the whole electorate, not just their own views.

 Click on the title for Castle Cary Town Council’s Standing Orders